 - Organizations providing pass-through funds to an ineligible organization

-1. Do your organization's activities primarily support or help "financially needy" populations?
+1. Do your organization's activities primarily support or help “financially-disadvantaged” populations?

-residents ONLY, and the Health Care Division supports programs and organizations serving residents in North Carolina.
+Both program areas engage in place-based grantmaking—the Local Impact in Forsyth County program area serves Forsyth County residents ONLY, and the Health Improvement in North Carolina program area supports programs and organizations serving residents in North Carolina.

 Currently, the Trust offers two funding opportunities: